case/evbogue.com/writing.md

 Trust me, all of these messages will be there when you get back off the mat.

 Let me let you in on a secret of the Internet.
 It is there while you aren't.
 If you're away from it, anything you do on there will persist.
 Your inbox is like a mailbox, you don't have to stand at it all day long in order to get your mail.
-Your website is like a billboard.
-You don't have to hold it up for people to read it.

-You don't have to be present with the Internet all day for it to continue to work.

-You do need to be present with your breath for your yoga practice to work.

-I'd like to suggest you try an experiment.
-Throw your phone away.
-Or sell it, if you can get money for it.

-Why?

-1. You'll save a shit-ton of money on your phone bill.
-2. You'll also be present for your life.

-But do you still exist without a phone?
-Yes, you do.
-You will continue breathing.

-I know, because I haven't owned a phone for a year and a half.
-I sold mine in the Mission in San Francisco before I started circumnavigating the globe last year.
-I got $360 for my iPhone back then!
-Crazy, because now you'd be lucky to get $50.
-When I came back to the states, I didn't get another phone.

-And you know what.
-The only time I've been asked for my number was when I was trying to get a Google account last week for Ven Portman.

-So do you need a phone?
-I don't think so.

-And perhaps if you get rid of it, you'll be far less distracted during your yoga practice.

 ***